seymaguleryuz/radical-group.github.io/_publications/mahzad2017parallel.md

 author: "Mahzad Khoshlessan, Ioannis Paraskevakos, Shantenu Jha and Oliver Beckstein"
 venue: "Proceedings of the 15th Python in Science Conference.
 (SCIPY 2017)"
 paperurl: http://conference.scipy.org/proceedings/scipy2017/pdfs/mahzad_khoslessan.pdf
----

-## Abstract

-The analysis of biomolecular computer simulations has become a challenge because the amount of output data is now routinely in the terabyte range.
+abstract: "The analysis of biomolecular computer simulations has become a challenge because the amount of output data is now routinely in the terabyte range.
 We evaluated if this challenge can be met by a parallel map-reduce approach with the Dask parallel computing library for task-graph based computing